-Dr. Brooke Bateman is a Senior Scientist, Climate at the National Audubon Society.
-Brooke leads the climate science team at Audubon, collaborating with scientists, volunteers, and Audubon’s Climate Initiative team to develop research focused on climate and the conservation of birds and the places they need today and in the future.
-In this role she led a team of scientists in developing the 2019 Birds and Climate change Report.
-Brooke is also the Director of Climate Watch, where she works with community volunteers to understand how climate change currently affects birds in North America.
+As the Director of Climate Science at the National Audubon Society, Dr. Brooke Bateman collaborates with scientists, volunteers, and Audubon’s Climate Initiative team to develop research focused on climate and the conservation of birds and the places they need today and in the future.
+In this role she led a team of scientists in developing Survival by Degrees: 389 Bird Species on the Brink, Audubon's 2019 Birds and Climate Change Report.
+She also led a team of scientists in developing Audubon's Natural Climate Solutions Report- Maintaining and restoring natural habitats to mitigate climate change, a report which provides a scientific framework to address both the biodiversity and climate crises through harnessing the natural power of our ecosystems to store carbon and provide co-benefits for birds.
+As the science director of Climate Watch, she works with community volunteers to understand how climate change currently affects birds in North America.
 Her research focus is on spatial ecology and conservation, emphasizing the effect that extreme weather events and climate change have on biodiversity.
-Brooke works closely with on-the-ground practitioners and stakeholders to link climate research to on-the-ground conservation and management actions.
+Brooke works closely with on-the-ground practitioners to link climate research to on-the-ground conservation and management actions.